Last updated on July 17th, 2022; Published on January 24th, 2022

 After scouring the internet and google maps for suggestions, and finally visiting some myself, I have come up with this list.
 However, it is not exhaustive as there are several rooftops in Istanbul with great views of the city and mosques.

 New places are also sure to pop up (or close down) now and then.
 So, if you find yourself in Istanbul, here are some of the gorgeous rooftops to check out for a great view and stunning photos too!

 PS: All locations are available on Google Maps

 1. Büyük Valide Han

-The ultimate Cappadocia holiday photo is one of a rooftop overlooking the city with balloons flying around.
+The ultimate Cappadocia holiday photo is on a rooftop overlooking the city with balloons flying around.
 In Istanbul, it’s more or less the same but instead of balloons, you have seagulls.
-Kubbe Istanbul (probably the most popular Istanbul rooftop with birds) closed down a few years ago however, the remnants of the once most instagrammable rooftop remains a great place to watch the sunrise and sunset and capture the lovely views on camera.
+Kubbe Istanbul (probably the most popular Istanbul rooftop with birds) closed down a few years ago however, the remnants of the once most instagrammable rooftop remain a great place to watch the sunrise and sunset and capture the lovely views on camera.

 PS: Kubbe Istanbul is set to reopen soon.
 Their Instagram page contains more information.